Products tagged with 'notice to quit'

 Indiana 10 Day Notice to Quit

 Indiana landlords, is your tenant behind in paying the rent?
-Serve them with this 10 Day Notice to Quit for Failure or Refusal to Pay Rent.
+Serve them with this Ten Day Notice to Quit form.

-- The Notice advises the tenant that, unless the full amount of the rent is paid within 10 days, the tenant is required to vacate (quit) the premises by the end of the 10 day period.
+The Notice informs the tenant that if the full amount of overdue rent is not paid within 10 days, they must vacate the premises by the end of this period.

 Pennsylvania 15 Day Notice to Quit (Tenancies 1 Year or Less)